-Young followers of Jesus need to spend time engaged in prayer, Bible study, and fellowship.
-That’s why church youth groups are so vital to teenagers’ spiritual development.
+Prayer stations for youth take ministry programming to the next level.
+To nurture teens’ faith, try focused prayer prompts and time for reflection.
+Young followers of Jesus need to spend time in prayer, Bible study, and fellowship.
+That’s why church youth groups are so vital to spiritual development.

-These 12 prayer stations ideas work well to close a youth meeting, worship service, small-group meeting, or Bible study.
-Another option is to hold a special event devoted solely to prayer prompts.
-The versatile stations also work great for a prayer-themed youth retreat or camp.
+Try these prayer stations for youth to close a meeting, worship service, small group, or Bible study.
+Another option?
+Hold a special event devoted to prayer prompts!
+These 12 versatile stations also work great for a prayer-themed youth retreat or camp.
 Simply have young people go on a prayer walk from station to station.

 1. Creative Connections

-Set up an art station so young people can color, draw or paint while they talk to God.
-Coloring sheets work well because teens can doodle and draw without feeling the pressure to create something from scratch.
+First set up an art station.
+Then young people can color, draw, or paint while they talk to God.
+Coloring sheets work well because teens can doodle and draw without feeling pressured to create from scratch.
 Visual and artistic learners will especially appreciate this station for connecting with God, their Creator.

 2. Fishing for People

 Hang a large piece of netting from the ceiling or wall.
 Tell youth this prayer station is aimed at people who don’t yet know Jesus.
 As kids think of a specific person to pray for, have them bend a chenille stem or piece of yarn into the shape of a Christian fish symbol.
-They can add their “fish” to the net while praying for those individuals—and consider how they might share the good news of the Gospel with them.
+They can add their “fish” to the net while praying for those individuals.
+Plus, they can consider how they might share the Gospel with them.
 Visual, tactile prayer prompts are highly effective with teens.

 3. Pick a Promise

-Beforehand, write out a bunch of promises from the Bible, each on a separate paper slip.
-These can be from both the Old and New Testaments.
-Be sure to have one slip for every youth group member, as well as extras for visitors.
+Beforehand, write out promises from the Bible, one per paper slip.
+These can be from the Old or New Testament.
+Be sure to have one slip for every youth group member, plus extras for visitors.
 During the prayer station time, have teens select a promise and read it to themselves.
-Then they can spend a few minutes meditating on what the promise means for them right now.
-Set out notebooks so kids can journal about the promise, if desired.
+Then they can meditate on what the promise means for them right now.
+Set out notebooks so kids can journal about the promise too.

 4. Shine Like Stars